 Understanding Predefined Roles

-Most Oracle Enterprise Performance Management Cloud services use a common set of predefined functional roles to control access to environments.
-Once you have been migrated to EPM Cloud, your legacy roles are mapped to the corresponding predefined role.
+Most services use a common set of predefined functional roles to control access to environments.
+Once you have been migrated to the environment, your legacy roles are mapped to the corresponding predefined role.

-Access to environments is granted by assigning users to predefined roles.
-For example, to permit user John Doe to view reports belonging to a Planning and Budgeting test environment, he should be assigned to the Viewer role of the environment.
+Access to Oracle Fusion Cloud Enterprise Performance Management and Oracle Fusion Cloud Enterprise Data Management environments is granted by assigning users to predefined roles.
+For example, to permit user John Doe to view reports belonging to a Planning test environment, he should be assigned to the Viewer role of the environment.

-All EPM Cloud services other than Oracle Enterprise Data Management Cloud use a common set of four predefined functional roles to control access to service environments:
+All Cloud EPM business processes, except for Enterprise Data Management, use a common set of four predefined functional roles to control access to environments.

 • Service Administrator